pfheatwole/thesis/meta/discussion.rst

   "A state-space model specifies the joint distribution of all the variables that are required for a dynamic model based on subject knowledge, and the variables that have been observed."

+* This section should motivate the need for a dynamics model (or "motion model") and a likelihood function (same thing as a "measurement model"?)

+  I'll need to explicitly call out my decision to convert the latitude and longitude data into a tangent-plane coordinate system.

 ***********